BisanzLab/LabProtocols/Biohazards.md

 ### Aerobes

-All manipulations of BSL2 aerobes which could create aerosoles (ex vortexing) should be conducted in a Biosafety Cabinet to prevent spread.
+All manipulations of BSL2 aerobes which could create aerosols (ex vortexing) should be conducted in a Biosafety Cabinet to prevent spread.
 When BSL2 agents are centrifuged, be sure to use a centrifuge which has the appropriate aerosol-containing rotors/safety cup such as any of our microcentrifuges.
 The user should wear appropriate PPE (nitrile gloves, lab coat and glasses) and avoid blocking the entire back of the hood which can disrupt air flow.
 Discard all materials inside the BSC into the red biohazardous disposal bin inside the hood.
 When you finish your work, wipe down the work surfaces with 70˚C Ethanol and turn the UV light on for at least 30 minutes.
 Discard gloves in biohazardous trash.
 Cultures can be grown in the incubators in 304C; however, manipulations of said cultures should be always done in the biological safety cabinet.

 ### Anaerobes

 Manipulation of facultative anaerobes or aerotolerant anaerobes should be conducted as per Aerobes in a biological safety cabinet.
 For obligate anaerobes, manipulate all cultures inside of Coy Anaerobic Chamber.
 Before and after work, wipe all surfaces down with 100% isopropanol.
 All materials which contact cultures inside the coy should be discarded into the biohazardous bin inside the anaerobic chamber.
 Empty the anaerobic chamber's biohazardous waste into the main lab's biohazardous waste for disposal above.

+***

+## Transporting BSL2 Materials

+### Animals

+When transporting ABSL2 animals, they must be transported in either cages with filter lids which are secured (example with tape) or in temporary transport containers which are secured in the event they tip over.
+Animals must be transported between buildings inside an insulated secondary container to prevent exposure to temperature extremes and to protect against animal escape.
+Both cages and/or transport containers must be appropriately labelled as biohazards.

+### Cultures/Feces

+If moving other BSL2 materials anywhere outside the lab or between buildings, they need to be in a secondary unbreakable container (for example a nalgene or tuperware) which contains sufficient absorbent materials to contain a spill.
+The secondary container needs to be labeled with a biohazard label.

 ***